| |

 The concept of a regional trails network in Central Alberta can be

-traced back to at least 1987 with the completion of Waskasoo Park in Red
+traced back to at least 1987 with the development of the very popular Waskasoo Park

 Deer.
 Other communities also developed municipal recreational trail